Subgaussian 1-cocycles on discrete groups: Spectral gap and Poincar e inequalities

 For general mean zero element $f\in \nx$, write $f=\Re(f)+i \Im(f)$, where $\Re(f)=\frac{f+f^*}{2}$ and $\Im(f)=\frac{f-f^*}{2i}$.
 Using the triangle inequality and \eqref{sfad}, we obtain

 By Lemma \ref{gfin}, we find

 Similar argument applies to $\|\Ga(\Im(f),\Im(f))^{1/2}\|_p$ and the proof is complete. \end{proof} Note that the diffuse and ergodic assumptions are indispensable in the above argument.
-We provide some results without these assumptions in the following. \begin{theorem} Let $T_t$ be a noncommutative diffusion semigroup acting on a probability space $(\nx,\tau)$ such that
+We provide some results without these assumptions in the following. \begin{theorem} Let $T_t$ be a standard semigroup acting on a probability space $(\nx,\tau)$ with \eqref{compa} such that

 for all $g\ge0$.
-Suppose the spectral gap inequality holds: for $f\in \nx$,
+Suppose the spectral gap inequality holds: For $f\in \nx$,

 Then we have for all $f\in \nx$ and $k\in \nz$,

 \end{theorem} \begin{proof} By the same argument as for Theorem \ref{spg1}, it suffices to consider the self-adjoint element $f$.
 Since $\Ga(f-E_{\Fix}f, f-E_{\Fix}f)=\Ga(f,f)$, we may assume $E_{\Fix} f=0$.
 Note that $k=1$ is the spectral gap inequality.
 We proceed by induction.
 Assume